Also see Autumn and Gratitude and Appreciation.

 For the mess to clean after a party,

-Because it means that I have been surrounded by friends.
+Because it means that I have been surrounded by loved ones.

 For the clothes that fit a little too snug,